 A Guide to Cold Hardy Banana Trees

-A cold hardy banana tree, also known as a Musa Basjoo banana tree, can grow in freezing temperatures all across the United States and gives off a tropical vibe, despite not producing any fruit.
-Keep reading to learn how to grow a cold hardy banana tree and where to buy one.
+A cold hardy banana tree, also known as a Musa Basjoo banana tree, can grow in across the United States—even in regions that are subjected to freezing temperatures.
+The tree gives off a tropical vibe, despite not producing any fruit.
+Keep reading our guide to learn how to grow a cold hardy banana tree.

 Cold Hardy Banana Tree Overview